-Validation is switched on by declaring a DOCTYPE declaration which declares the NewsMLv1.2 system identifier (urn:newsml:iptc.org:20031010:NewsML) and the NewsMLv1.2 public identifier.
+Validation is switched on by declaring a DOCTYPE declaration which declares a NewsMLv1.2 system identifier (URL of the NewsMLv1.2 DTD).

 Of course, any reputable provider should ensure that his contract with his users stipulate that NewsML instances will be valid in accordance with an IPTC published DTD and they do not have to validate instances on receipt.